claudioschmidli/se-penguin-classifier/README.md

 - pydocstyle

 #### Logging
-The app contains a logger which writes entries onto the command line as well as in local files in `/logs`.
+The app contains a logger which writes entries onto the command line as well as in local files in `\logs`.
 The different files contain information of the log levels `INFO` and `ERROR`.

-## Authors
-Claudio Schmidli, Andrea Siedmann
+### Procedure for locally testing the project functionality (unix-system)
+- unzip Zip-File
+- create virtual environment with `python3 -m venv pyenv`
+- activate virtual environment with `source pyenv/bin/activate`
+- install packages from requirements.txt with `pip install -r requirements.txt`
+- optional: testing of training and saving the model with `python model/classifier.py`
+- run application with `python API/flask/app.py`

 ## Procedure
 - Search for a matching data set: <br>